 Research suggests that after intensely working out, glutamine levels in the body are reduced by as much as 50%.
 Since the body relies on glutamine as cellular fuel for the immune system, scientific studies suggest that glutamine supplementation can minimize the breakdown of muscle tissue and improve protein metabolism.*

 Since bodybuilders use a lot of their glutamine when working out, the immune system relies heavily on this amino acid.
 Catabolism, or muscle breakdown, can occur if the body robs muscles of glutamine for use elsewhere such as nitrogen transport or maintaining the immune system.
 Glutamine supplementation is certainly important in keeping muscles building—not deteriorating.*

 5. Fat Burner/Thermogenic

-Thermogenics are supplements that are literally fat burners ("thermo" comes from the word "fire").
-There are a couple of different ways thermogenics help shed the fat:
+Thermogenics are supplements that are literally fat "burners" ("thermo" comes from the word "fire").
+There are a couple of ways thermogenics help shed the fat:

-- They're good at "convincing" that stubborn adipose (fat) tissue/cells to open up and let fat go into the blood stream so that it becomes a usable source of energy when we're working out.
-Typical ingredient that does this: Yohimbine.
+- They're good at "convincing" that stubborn adipose (fat) tissue to open up and let fat go into the blood stream so that it becomes a usable source of energy when we're working out.

 6. Pre-Workout L-Arginine/Nitric Oxide Booster